Overview

 The GetStackupStarts function returns the distance to the start of each layer from the top of the hole.

-The GetStackupProducts function returns the product being fastened at each layer.
+The GetStackupProducts function returns the product of the material being fastened at each layer.

 Arguments